 Dresden's first fashion boutique exclusively selling fairly produced clothing from fairly traded, organically grown materials is dubbed

 can be found at the Western end of Louisenstraße, just before you reach the tram tracks of Königsbrücker Landstraße.

 Both, streetware, denim and designer labels can be found here, for men and women.
 The interior of the shop is to a great deal made from upcycled furniture.

-Students and nerds find fairly traded organic cotton t-shirts and sweaters with unique scientific prints at Unipolar.
-This small, Dresden-based fashion label is the brain-child of a former physics student, and has two outlets (in addition to the on-line shop).
-The original store is located between the Bahnhof Mitte train station and the "Carl Maria von Weber" College of Music, while the latest opening of course happened in the Neustadt neighbourhood.
-The latter can easily be found by spotting a bath tub opposite a tram stop in Rothenburger Straße.
+Students and nerds find fairly traded organic cotton t-shirts and sweaters with unique scientific prints at Unipolar, and everyone else organic streetware for both, men and women.
+This small, Dresden-based fashion label is the brain-child of a former physics student.
+The original store between the Bahnhof Mitte train station and the "Carl Maria von Weber" College of Music does no longer exist.
+(But if you already are here: the VG warehouse next to this old location has a well-assorted organic fashion section upstairs.)

 The following places shut down, so don't be mislead when you find references to them on the web:

 - Quilombo, Haus der Kirche, Hauptstr.
 23 (fair-trade)

 - Baum&Wolle, Alaunstr.
 13c (fashion)